stevenkbennett/Spectra_Tools/README.md

  - [A new method for the comparison of <sup>1</sup>H NMR predictors based on tree-similarity of spectra](https://doi.org/10.1186/1758-2946-6-9)
  - [Fast and shift-insensitive similarity comparisons of NMR using a tree-representation of spectra](https://doi.org/10.1016/j.chemolab.2013.05.009)

-Code in this repository is a conversion from the original [GitHub repository](https://github.com/mljs/tree-similarity).
+The tree similarity code in this repository is a conversion from the original [GitHub repository](https://github.com/mljs/tree-similarity).
 All credit for ideas and code goes to the original authors.

 ## Usage